Library Policies

 The staff may observe use of the computers to ensure that this policy and appropriate standards of behavior are maintained.
 Library privileges may be suspended for misuse of or damage to equipment, for behavior that is disruptive to the operation of the library and its patrons, and for any inappropriate behavior deemed to be a violation of any library policy.

-Approved on 2011 June 16 by the Board of the Brewster Ladies’ Library Association
+Approved by the Board of the Brewster Ladies’ Library Association on June 16, 2011.

 5. Meeting Room Policy